Jats: Religion

-Jats practice several religions, primarily Hinduism, Sikhism, and Islam.
+Jats practise several religions, primarily Hinduism, Sikhism, and Islam.
 In India, large numbers of Jats are Hindu, concentrated in Rajasthan, Haryana, Uttar Pradesh, and Madhya Pradesh.
 Hindu Jats also pray to their dead ancestors, a practice which is called Jathera.
 Sikh Jats forms a significant portion of the Sikh population in Punjab, and some scholars have linked Sikh military traditions to the community’s agrarian and martial background.
 In Pakistan, most Jats are Muslim.

 Deryck O. Lodrick estimates religion-wise break-up of Jats as follows: 47% Hindus, 33% Muslims, and 20% Sikhs.

-In the region of Punjab more specifically, as per a 1921 census held in British India, 47% were Muslims, 33% were Sikhs and 19% were Hindus.
+In the Province of Punjab, as per a 1921 census held in British India, 47% were Muslims, 33% were Sikhs and 19% were Hindus.
+The former Punjab Province of British India extended well beyond the borders of present-day Punjab in both Pakistan and India, encompassing regions that are now part of Haryana, Himachal Pradesh, Delhi, Chandigarh, and parts of Jammu and Kashmir, in addition to today’s Punjab provinces.

 Varna status

 There are conflicting scholarly views regarding the varna status of Jats in Hinduism.
 Historian Satish Chandra describes the varna of Jats as "ambivalent" during the medieval era.
 Historian Irfan Habib states that the Jats were a "pastoral Chandala-like tribe" in Sindh during the eighth century.
 Their 11th-century status of Shudra varna changed to Vaishya varna by the 17th century, with some of them aspiring to improve it further after their 17th-century rebellion against the Mughals.
 He cites Al-Biruni and Dabistan-i Mazahib to support the claims of Shudra and Vashiya varna respectively.

 The claim at that time of Kshatriya status was being made by the Arya Samaj, which was popular in the Jat community.
 The Arya Samaj saw it as a means to counter the colonial belief that the Jats were not of Aryan descent but of Indo-Scythian origin.

 Christopher Bayly writes that the ruling dynasties among the Jats, Rajputs and Maratha, that arose when the Islamic cultural influence diminished, mostly originated from peasant of nomadic castes, but they performed rituals such as Śrāddha by employing high status Brahmins.
 These communities hoped that such rituals would enable them to make a Kshatriya claim.

 Dipankar Gupta states that the reason that originally low castes, such as Jat or Rajput, who had a shudra status in the early medieval era, have been enabled to claim Kshatriya status in modern times is due to political power.
 He also says that Rajputs, Jats, Marathas - all claim Kshatriya status but do not accept each other's claim.
 There is no agreement on who is a true kshatriya caste.